thekylemcenery/3_Body_Problem_Analysis/README.md

     return p_1, p_2, p_3
 ```
 The reasoning for this approach was the decision to define the bodies as their own class.
-As each body has many other attributes such as mass, radius and colour, it is convenient to have all these attributes included in a single data type, which makes the simulation more versatile and open for further adaptation.
+As each body has many other attributes such as radius and colour, it is convenient to have all these attributes included in a single data type, which makes the simulation more versatile and open for further adaptation.

 ```python
 class Body: